• Two-Time NFCA Midwest Region Coaching Staff of the Year (2013 & 2014)

 In 2011, Taylor Edwards earned third-team All-America honors as a freshman, becoming the first Husker catcher to earn All-America recognition.
 A two-time All-American, Edwards ended her career as the 2014 Division I Catcher of the Year.

 Miller Making Mark in Husker Record Book

-Nebraska's offense has set more than 30 individual and team records in the seven seasons Diane Miller has been the Huskers' hitting coach, including more than a dozen team records in just the past two seasons.
+Nebraska's offense has set more than 35 individual and team records in the eight seasons Diane Miller has been the Huskers' hitting coach, including more than a dozen team records in just the past three seasons.
 In most cases, the Huskers have not simply broken a previous team record, they have shattered it.

 In addition to setting school records, the Huskers have also posted several other top-five marks in school history.
 In fact, four of Nebraska's all-time top-five home run and RBI totals have come under Miller's direction, along with four of the program's top five slugging and on-base percentages.
 Three of the Huskers' top-five all-time marks in batting average, runs, doubles and walks have also come with Miller leading the Nebraska offense.

 Offense ultimately comes down to scoring runs and the Husker offense has been exceptional in that category under Diane Miller.
 The Huskers have scored 300 runs in four consecutive seasons after reaching the mark only three times in the program's first 37 seasons.
 In fact, the Huskers have averaged 309 runs per season under Miller.

 Run totals can vary greatly based on the number of games played each season, but the Huskers have been even more impressive in runs per game.
 The Huskers have averaged more than 5.0 runs per game in six consecutive seasons, a mark reached only twice in the first 35 seasons in program history.
 In 2015, the Huskers averaged 6.9 runs per game, breaking the previous record - set the prior season - by 1.2 runs per game.